-The plain language initiative should not be restricted to the Constitution i.e. the Department of Justice should move towards plainer drafting of all of legislation is drafted.
+The plain language initiative should not be restricted to the Constitution i.e. the Department of Justice should move towards plainer drafting of all legislation.
 There should be ongoing testing of plain language.
-The more general tests of the initiative conducted to date must be supplemented by detailed testing, particularly by the "first", or most likely, users as each new piece
+The more general tests of the initiative conducted to date must be supplemented by detailed testing, particularly by the "first", or most likely, users as each new piece of legislation is drafted.

-Plain language drafting should become the norm for government trafters, and certainly for important or contentious pieces of legislation.
+Plain language drafting should become the norm for government drafters, and certainly for important or contentious pieces of legislation.
 Over time, drafters will become more experienced in using this method, and legal professionals will become more used to reading it, and short-term objections (the difficulty of learning how to draft, the possible loss of legal certainty, etc.) may fall away.
-44 1005